Intensive Cheesemaking Course 2

 Halloumi: a simple cheese to make and has become very popular in Australia;

-Cultured Unsalted Butter: We will culture the cream and then work the butter.
+Cultured Salted or Unsalted Butter: We will culture the cream and then work the butter.
 We will discuss whether to add salt or leave unsalted or salt just salt the surface.
-This will be a demonstration.
+This product will be a demonstration.

 Cultured Buttermilk: This is the original buttermilk from our cultured butter, and it is not like the one that comes from the supermarket carton.

 Pressed Lactic Tomme: This cheese is ideally a goat milk cheese but works just as well with cow’s milk.
-This cheese was inspired from one of the cheeses we experience on the France Cheesemaking Tour.
-This cheese is made using a simple lactic set curd to create a traditional French
+This cheese was inspired by one of the cheeses we experience on the France Cheesemaking Tour.
+This cheese is made using a simple lactic set curd to create pressed cheese, different to most other pressed cheeses. (demonstration only, there is not enough time in the day and equipment for everyone to make this cheese).

 Semi Pressed Lactic cheese: Another new addition inspired by the France Cheese Tour.
-This one is a mix between the Pressed Lactic Tomme and a fresh lactic cheese.
+This one is a mix between the Pressed Lactic Tomme (mentioned above) and fresh lactic acid cheese.
 The resultant cheese can be eaten at a few days, a few weeks or a few months depending on the ripening techniques that you can apply.
-Also ideally made with goat milk cheese but works just as well with cow’s milk.
+While ideally made with goat milk cheese but works just as well with cow’s milk.